MicrosoftDocs/customer-insights/ci-docs/audience-insights/predict-transactional-churn.md

          - **C** when the model accurately predicted less 50% of the total predictions, or when the percentage of accurate predictions for customers who churned is less than the baseline.

-         - **Baseline** Using the prediction time window input for the model (for example, 1 year), the model takes different fractions of time by dividing it by 2 until it reaches 1 month or less.
-Then, the model uses these fractions and creates a business rule for customers who have not purchased within those periods - these customers are considered as churned.
+         - **Baseline** takes the prediction time window input for the model (for example, one year) and the model creates different fractions of time by dividing it by 2 until it reaches one month or less.
+It uses these fractions to create a business rule for customers who have not purchased in this time frame.
+These customers are considered as churned.
 The time-based business rule with the highest ability to predict who is likely to churn is chosen as baseline model.

     1. **Likelihood to churn (number of customers):** Groups of customers based on their predicted risk of churn.
 This data can help you later if you want to create a segment of customers with high churn risk.
 Such segments help to understand where your cutoff should be for segment membership.

     1. **Most influential factors:** There are many factors that are taken into account when creating your prediction.
-Each of the factors has their importance calculated for the aggregated predictions a model creates.
+Each of the factors has its importance calculated for the aggregated predictions a model creates.
 You can use these factors to help validate your prediction results.
 Or you can use this information later to [create segments](segments.md) that could help influence churn risk for customers.

 ## Troubleshoot a failed prediction